Table of Contents

-Track Output (Premium feature): While in Setlist Edit, Tap the Track name for access to quickly route a track to a different Playback Bus output.
+Track Output (Pro feature): While in Setlist Edit, Tap the Track name for access to quickly route a track to a different Playback Bus output.

-Bus Output (Premium feature): While toggled to the bus view, Tap a bus name to quickly route it to a different output (more on audio outputs below)
+Bus Output (Pro feature): While toggled to the bus view, Tap a bus name to quickly route it to a different output (more on audio outputs below)

 Transitions can be customized between songs in a setlist.
 There are few options to build seamless moments to fit your service.

 Cue Next Song: When the first song comes to an end, the next song is selected but not started.
 When the Continue Pad toggle is enabled, the ambient pad will transition to the next song’s key and pad selection before the song is started.

 Stay In Song: When the first song comes to an end, the song tile continues to be selected.
 When the Continue Pad toggle is enabled, the pad player will continue to play the first song’s ambient pad key and pad selection after the song ends.

 AutoLink: When the first song ends, the next song instantly starts playing.

 Overlap: During the last 5 seconds of the first song, the second song starts at full volume while the first song ends without fading out.

 Crossfade: During the last 5 seconds of the first song, the second song fades in while the first song fades out.

 Pro Tip: Combine transitions with custom start and end points to build specific transitions for your setlist.